charlotte-wt/networking/README.md

     - 3: indicator (reply from ping)
         - simply indicates that this packet is a reply from a ping sent out

+3. IP Spoofing:
+    - Node 3 is able to spoof Node 2's IP and send IP packets to Node 1
+    - command: `python3 Node3.py --spoof`
+        - send a message to Node 1 with protocol 1 (ping) to see results
+        - Node 2 will receive a ping reply even though it did not send out any ping packets